 Do you value customization?

-- Software Tweaking: If you love programming RGB and macros, any iCUE-enabled Corsair board is a great choice.
+- Software Tweaking: If you enjoy programming RGB and macros, any iCUE-enabled Corsair board is an excellent choice.

-- Hardware Modding: If you want to try different switches, the hot-swappable K70 PRO MINI WIRELESS is your best bet in the Corsair lineup.
+- Hardware Modding: If you wish to experiment with different switches, the hot-swappable K70 PRO MINI WIRELESS is the best option within the Corsair lineup.

 Frequently Asked Questions (FAQ)